bsc-s2/lua-acid/doc/acid/tableutil.md

 -   `key`:
     is a table key or a table of key-value to set.

+    If `key` is a table, its table-values are actual value to set.
+If a table-value is a function, the function will be called with one argument(the current value) to make a new value.
+    This value setter function should follow the form of `function(current_value)`.

 -   `val`:
     if `key` is a table, `val` is ignored.